 High-Speed PCB Design Analysis: Simulations and Signal Integrity Checks

 When end of summer rolls around, I gather my family and head over to the State fair for magical excitement.
 During the year, the fairgrounds are deserted, small dust whorls blowing across the barren landscape.
 But when the fair is on, the fairgrounds are bustling with activity.
 There are booths with elephant ears, buildings with animals and demonstrations, and there are amusement rides with screaming kids.
-It is quite the juggling act with all its moving .
+It is quite the juggling act with all its moving parts.

 Knowing what of the layout contribute to this ravage allows resolution while laying out the board.
 Knowing if the layout techniques you’ve applied are best practice for signal integrity analysis in PCB design.
 It can be discovered either by performing lengthy pencil analysis or by using signal integrity simulation tools.
 After reading this, I’ll let you decide on which you think will be more effective for your boards.
+However, I think you'll come to the conclusion that simulation and signal integrity checks are worth taking a look into.
+In fact, taking the time to do a signal integrity analysis may be more beneficial than you originally thought.

 Inadequate Signal Integrity Simulation Tools